 Avinza Information at a Glance Sources

 .
-National Institute on Health.
+National Institute of Health.
 (2006).
-Avinza – morphine sulfate capsule, extended release.
+Avinza – morphine sulfate capsule, extended-release.

 .
 Drug Bank.
 (2016).
 Morphine.